yannickkirschen/console-arena/docs/index.md

 When developing, I use the SonarLint plugin, as well as the built-in code analysis by IntelliJ, to check the code for common bad-practises.
 When trying to commit, I get noticed when an issue is found and I can solve it.

+#### More Information

+If this documentation does not answer your questions, please refer to the JavaDoc.

 ## Legal